tanaynistala/geo-guide/_country-guides/NLD.md

 # Phone Codes

-Phone numbers are prefixed with a zero (0), and are fairly well ordered:
+Phone numbers are prefixed with a zero (0), and are fairly well ordered, although there are some oddities:

 1. Southwest (`ZE`, `ZH`, and western `NB`)
 2. West (`NH`, Nijmegen `GE`, and Arnhem `GE`)